- Hourly / - BiWeekly /

 - Monthly / $42,294.00-$67,106.00 Yearly

-A Coordinator Special Programs Health Services III, Mental Health at DHMH headquarters is a position that is coordinating and advising local health departments or service providers regarding program services on a regional or Statewide basis but does not have grant monitoring responsibilities.
-These positions at DHMH headquarters may also function as regional case managers.
-These positions at a local health department or residential facility perform the advanced level of work directing a program or the supervisory level of work that is directing a health related program.
-Employees may supervise lower-level Coordinator Special Program Health Services positions and other assigned personnel or support staff.
+A Coordinator Special Programs Health Services III, Mental Health at the Maryland Department of Health (MDH) headquarters coordinates and advises local health departments or service providers regarding program services on a regional or Statewide basis but does not have grant monitoring responsibilities.
+Employees in this classification assigned to MDH headquarters may also function as regional case managers.
+Employees in this classification assigned to a local health department or residential facility perform the advanced level of work directing a program or the supervisory level of work directing a health related program.
+Employees in this classification may supervise lower-level Coordinator Special Program Health Services positions and other assigned personnel or support staff.

-Employees receive general supervision from a higher-level administrator.
+Employees in this classification receive general supervision from a higher-level administrator.

 Plans and conducts studies or surveys, and initiates investigations related to specific program services;